Sanskar-On-No-Platform/My-First-Repository/README.md

 ### **LICENSE:**
 **Registered under the Apache 2.0 License.
 See `/LICENSE/` for details.**

 ---

-Lmfao, I got too formal there.

 Just remember:
 > **Love each other and contribute towards humanity's growth.**

-Lol, that got too serious.
+lmfao, that got too serious.

 ---